peterguo2000/conditions-evaluator/README.md

 https://github.com/peterguo2000/conditions-evaluator/tree/master/conditions-evaluator/src/test/java/com/conditionsevaluator

 Procedure to import the JAR into Gradle projects:

-(gitpack is a morden tool for open source lib publishing.
-Go to its websit if you are confused.)
+(jitpack is a morden tool for open source lib publishing.
+Go to https://jitpack.io if confused.)

 Step 1: in build.gradle file: